This Utila travel guide will help you plan a fun and stress-free trip!

 Next door to Bush’s Supermarket you can also book the boat to Water Cay.
 It’s $20USD return and another $5USD if you want to hire snorkelling equipment.
 They also do other day trips so it’s worth checking their board out the front to see if there is anything you’re interested in.

-For booking onward travel onwards Utila or La Ceiba on the mainland, there is Rooneey Shuttles.
+For booking onward travel from Utila or La Ceiba on the mainland, there is Rooneey Shuttles.
 They have a couple of locations on the island and you may be able to get a discount if you’ve travelled with them before.

-Getting around on Utila
+Getting around on Utila, Honduras

 You have a few options for transport in Utila.
 The easiest and most worry-free is to get tuk tuk taxis to whereever you want to go.
 They are zipping around everywhere on the island so you can always wave one down when you need.
 Confirm the price before you leave, but here is a useful price guide provided by our hotel.